Dividend Power Score

 Company Overview

-Globus Maritime Limited is a dry bulk shipping company that provides international seaborne transportation services for major bulk commodities.
-The company operates in the global maritime transportation and dry bulk shipping industries, focusing on the carriage of iron ore, coal, grain, cement, and other dry bulk cargoes.
-Its revenue is primarily generated through the chartering of its vessels under spot market contracts, time charters, and voyage charters.
+Globus Maritime Limited is a dry bulk shipping company focused on the ownership, operation, and management of ocean-going vessels that transport major bulk commodities.
+The company operates in the international maritime transportation industry, primarily serving the global dry bulk cargo market through the carriage of iron ore, coal, grain, bauxite, fertilizers, and other raw materials used in industrial production and energy supply chains.
+The company’s revenue is generated principally through time charters, voyage charters, and spot market employment of its vessels.

 Business Operations